 ‘TENCEL’ REBRAND

 The Austrian Lenzing Group, market leader in textile and nonwoven fibers, is evolving from a business-to-business (B2B) fiber producer to a business-to-business-to-consumer (B2B2C) brand.
-Supporting this vision, Lenzing’s key product, Tencel, now has a diverse portfolio catering a range of applications, including Active, Denim, Home, Intimate and Luxe groups, enabled by two versatile and compatible fibers‘TENCEL Modal’ and ‘TENCEL Lyocell’.
-Sustainable and transparent production processes remain key for Tencel, while its ability to enhance breathability and produce a smooth, gentle feel on the skin lives up to its new slogan: Feels so right
+Supporting this vision, Lenzing’s key product, Tencel, now has a diverse portfolio catering to a range of applications, including Active, Denim, Home, Intimate and Luxe groups, enabled by two versatile and compatible fibers: ‘TENCEL Modal’ and ‘TENCEL Lyocell’.
+Sustainable and transparent production processes remain key for Tencel, while its ability to enhance breathability and produce a smooth, gentle feel on the skin lives up to its new slogan: ‘Feels so right.’

 www.lenzing.com